 Living in Boston means having access to tons of amazing skiing areas that are right on our doorstep.
-That’s why we’ve put together a list of the 10 best skiing spots around the city.
-We’ve organized it from closest to furthest to make the decision of where to go next easier.
+That’s why we’ve put together a list of the 10 best skiing spots near Boston!
 Some of these are next to incredibly cute towns perfect for making a weekend trip out of it.
-Oh, and don’t forget your camera because these skiing areas are totally picture perfect!
+Oh, and don’t forget your camera because these skiing areas are totally picture-perfect!

 This New England gem is perfect for skiers of all levels, but it’s especially good if you’re just starting off on the slopes.
-Its array of slopes get progressively more challenging as you head toward the top of the mountain with downhill slopes and Nordic Ski trails too.
-Plus the atmosphere is very welcoming and all-inclusive no matter your experience level.
+Its array of slopes gets progressively more challenging as you head toward the top of the mountain with downhill slopes and Nordic Ski trails too.
+Plus, the atmosphere is very welcoming and all-inclusive no matter your experience level.

 With its more than 65 trails spread out over 230 acres of beautiful snow, Mount Sunapee is a popular weekend destination for Bostonians.
 The resort also features a specially designated beginner area and has great weekday specials like “Ladies Day” on Tuesday, which includes discounts on lift tickets, rentals, and lessons.

 Head over to Lincoln, NH for an idyllic ski getaway.
 Located close to Loon Mountain and Cannon in Franconia you’ll find plenty of skiing, snowboarding, tubing, snowshoeing, and ice skating available on-site.
 Loon Mountain is a popular all-levels area although it tends to get more intermediate and experienced skiers while at the less-crowded Cannon Mountain you’ll find over 72 trails to choose from that are friendly for all snowboarders and skiers.